Vitamin K2 Goes Beyond Bone Health

 Vitamin K2 is crucial in regulating insulin levels and reducing fat storage.
 One study revealed that those who ingested vitamin K supplements experienced a heightened insulin sensitivity after four weeks.

 This means they need less insulin to help their cells absorb glucose.
-Imagine if you could control your sweet tooth by just taking some vitamins.
-The idea sounds funny yet intriguing.

 Anti-Inflammatory Properties of Vitamin K2

-Vitamin K2, much like its close relative Vitamin D, is a potent anti-inflammatory agent.
+Vitamin K2, much like its close relative vitamin D, is a potent anti-inflammatory agent.
 It helps to reduce inflammation in the body by inhibiting pro-inflammatory markers.

 Chronic low-grade inflammation is known as the silent killer because it contributes to conditions like heart disease and diabetes without noticeable symptoms until the late stages.